 Figure 65.
-AD9645-125, LVDS Output Timing Example in Reduced Range Mode
+AD9635-125, LVDS Output Timing Example in Reduced Range Mode flects the decrease of the data eye opening as the edge deviates from the ideal position.

-Figure 66 shows an example of the LVDS output using the ANSI-644 standard (default) data eye and a time interval error (TIE) jitter histogram with trace lengths of less than 24 inches on standard FR-4 material.
+Figure 66 shows an example of the LVDS output using the AN-SI-644 standard (default) data eye and a time interval error (TIE) jitter histogram with trace lengths of less than 24 inches on standard FR-4 material.